Undergraduate Information and Degree Requirements

 - Achieve a minimum extracted grade point average in pre-requisite courses of 3.00 based on a 4.00 scale.
 Students not meeting the GPA requirement may be admitted on probation at the discretion of the nursing admissions committee.

-- Prerequisite coursework must be completed in the term preceding entry into the major.
+- Prerequisite coursework must be completed in the term preceding entry into the major unless approved by the department or faculty representative.
 The student may be provisionally admitted to the program as long as the student is enrolled in the third semester courses and making strong progress in the enrolled courses.
-The student must pass and complete all prerequisite coursework prior to taking nursing specific courses.

 - Admissions decisions to the major are made by the nursing committee.
 For applicants who meet the minimum requirements, the nursing admissions committee will select the applicants who, in its judgment, are best qualified to meet the expectations of prospective members of the nursing profession.